-X factor (hemin) and V factor (nicotinamide-adenine-dinucleotide, NAD) requirement test is done for the identification and differentiation of Haemophilus spp. especially identification of Haemophilus influenzae, which causes deadly diseases like meningitis, pneumonia among others.
+X factor (hemin) and V factor (nicotinamide-adenine-dinucleotide, NAD) requirement tests are done to identify and differentiate Haemophilus spp. especially identification of Haemophilus influenzae, which causes deadly diseases like meningitis, and pneumonia, among others.

-Haemophilus spp are small, pleomorphic, gram-negative bacilli or coccobacilli with random arrangements.
-H. influenzae is a fastidious organism which grows best at 35-37°C with ~5% CO2 (or in a candle-jar) and requires both X factor and V factor for growth.
-H. influenzae cannot grow on an unsupplemented Blood Agar Plate (lacks V factor) or any other general purpose medium such as Trypticase Soy Agar, Nutrient Agar (lacks both X and V factor) etc.
+Haemophilus spp is small, pleomorphic, gram-negative bacilli or coccobacilli with random arrangements.
+H. influenzae is a fastidious organism that grows best at 35-37°C with ~5% CO2 (or in a candle-jar) and requires both X factor and V factor for growth.
+H. influenzae cannot grow on an unsupplemented Blood Agar plate or any other general-purpose medium such as Trypticase Soy Agar, or Nutrient Agar.
+Blood agar contains free V, but not X factor, whereas general purpose medium lacks both X and V.

-Growth factor requirements can be determined using the principles of agar diffusion with the use of paper disks or strips containing X, V and xv factors.
+Growth factor requirements can be determined using the principles of agar diffusion with paper disks or strips containing X, V, and XV factors.

-- Prepare a heavy suspension of cells (1 MacFarland turbidity standard) of the organism in saline.
+- Prepare a heavy suspension of cells (1 McFarland turbidity standard) of the organism in saline.